AAnirudh07/MTBench-Test/README.md

 ## Experiment Results
 As discussed in the `Rationale Behind Choices` section, the DeepSeek model had a very slow inference speed.
 To stay within compute constraints, the number of evaluation samples for DeepSeek was reduced accordingly.

-The datasets and model checkpoints may be accessed [here](https://drive.google.com/drive/folders/1PeoN0CXGaLTgwNMd_Uv1W0JLfplZ6tJl?usp=sharing).
+The datasets and model outputs may be accessed [here](https://drive.google.com/drive/folders/1PeoN0CXGaLTgwNMd_Uv1W0JLfplZ6tJl?usp=sharing).

 The experiment runs may be accessed at `notebooks/`.
 If the "Invalid Notebook" error occurs on the GitHub UI, please access the notebooks [here](https://drive.google.com/drive/folders/18_XUCpVM6aUFtBaKmB7YcokjBveq21v8).